flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

   - shell:
 ```

-I also have this nice little bash aliases:
+I also have these nice little bash aliases:

 ```bash
 alias "tmk"="tmux kill-session -t"